 Inclusive Housing Ordinance.
 The city of San Jose adopted an inclusive housing ordinance in response to the lack of affordable housing in the area.
 The ordinance requires residential developers to set aside a certain percentage of new units to sell at below-market rates, or to pay an in-lieu fee.
-The California Building Industry Association (CBIA), a private trade association representing businesses throughout the homebuilding and development sector, sued the city on behalf of its members, arguing that the ordinance violated the takings clauses of the state and federal Constitutions.20 Although the city committed to defending the ordinance, and even hired outside counsel to that end, 21 several affordable housing advocacy groups sought to intervene in defense of the law.
-22 Over CBIA's objection, the trial court granted intervention.
-The trial court agreed with CBIA's claims and enjoined the ordinance, but the Court of Appeal reversed and the California Supreme Court ultimately upheld the law.
-23 The U.S. Supreme Court denied CBIA's petition for a writ of certiorari.
-24 The defendant-intervenors subsequently moved for attorney fees against CBIA, which the trial court awarded to them in an amount of over \$826,000.25 CBIA appealed, then settled.
+The California Building Industry Association (CBIA), a private trade association representing businesses throughout the homebuilding and development sector, sued the city on behalf of its members, arguing that the ordinance violated the takings clauses of the state and federal Constitutions.29 Although the city committed to defending the ordinance, and even hired outside counsel to that end, 30 several affordable housing advocacy groups sought to intervene in defense of the law.
+31 Over CBIA's objection, the trial court granted intervention.
+The trial court agreed with CBIA's claims and enjoined the ordinance, but the Court of Appeal reversed, and the California Supreme Court ultimately upheld the law.
+32 The U.S. Supreme Court denied CBIA's petition for a writ of certiorari.
+33 The defendant-intervenors subsequently moved for attorneys' fees against CBIA, which the trial court awarded to them in the amount of over \$826,000.
+CBIA appealed,34 then settled.

-In all three cases, private public-interest plaintiffs sued public agency defendants and objected to the intervention of private advocacy groups that, for the most part, duplicated the state's efforts to defend the challenged laws.
-When the plaintiffs filed their lawsuits against the government, they bore no risk of paying attorney fees in the event that they were unsuccessful, because California's state fee-shifting statute explicitly forbids recovery by a public agency against a private plaintiff.26 And until these very recent cases, plaintiffs had no reason to expect that the introduction of defendant-intervenors into the lawsuit changed that calculus.27 However, the recent trend of courts allowing private intervenors to participate as defendants in these cases, and then to recover an award of fees, poses a real threat to public-interest litigation in California.
-If defendant-intervenors are able to establish the right to attorney fees under Section 1021.5 for assisting in the defense of a publicinterest plaintiff's unsuccessful constitutional suit, it will have a profound chilling effect on public-interest legal organizations' ability to retain clients willing to accept the risk of loser-pays.
-28 This inverts the purpose of section 1021.5 and presents significant First Amendment problems.
+In all three cases, private public-interest plaintiffs sued public agency defendants and objected to the intervention of private advocacy groups that, for the most part, duplicated the efforts of the state.
+When the plaintiffs filed their lawsuits against the government, they bore no risk of paying attorneys' fees should the lawsuits prove unsuccessful, because California's state fee-shifting statute explicitly forbids recovery by a public agency against a private plaintiff.35 Until these very recent cases, plaintiffs had no reason to expect that the introduction of defendant-intervenors into the lawsuit changed that calculus.
+36 However, the recent recurring award of fees to defendant-intervenors poses a real threat to publicinterest litigation in California.
+If defendant-intervenors are able to establish the right to attorneys' fees under Section 1021.5 for assisting in the defense of a public-interest plaintiff's unsuccessful constitutional suit, it will have a profoundly chilling effect on public-interest legal organizations' ability to retain clients willing to accept the risk of loser-pays.
+37 This inverts the purpose of section 1021.5 and presents significant First Amendment issues.38

 II.
-The Purpose of Fee-shifting in Public-Interest Litigation
+The Purpose of Fee-Shifting in Public-Interest Litigation